Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): Introduction

 \section{Introduction}

 Milner's seminal work on encodings of the $\lambda$-calculus into the $\pi$-calculus~\cite{Milner92} explains how \emph{interaction} in $\pi$ subsumes \emph{evaluation} in~$\lambda$.
-It opened a research strand on formal connections between sequential and concurrent calculi, covering untyped and typed regimes (see, e.g.,~\cite{DBLP:journals/mscs/Sangiorgi99,DBLP:conf/birthday/BoudolL00,DBLP:conf/fossacs/BergerHY03,DBLP:conf/fossacs/ToninhoCP12,DBLP:conf/rta/HondaYB14,DBLP:conf/esop/ToninhoY18}).
+It opened a research strand on formal connections between sequential and concurrent calculi, covering untyped and typed regimes (see, e.g.,~\cite{DBLP:journals/mscs/Sangiorgi99,DBLP:conf/birthday/BoudolL00,DBLP:conf/fossacs/BergerHY03,DBLP:conf/fossacs/ToninhoCP12,DBLP:conf/rta/HondaYB14,DBLP:conf/popl/OrchardY16,DBLP:conf/esop/ToninhoY18}).
 This paper extends this line of work by tackling a hitherto unexplored angle, namely encodability of calculi in which computation is \emph{non-deterministic} and may be subject to \emph{failures}---two relevant features in sequential and concurrent programming models.

 We focus on \emph{typed} calculi and study how non-determinism and failures interact with \emph{resource-aware} computation.
-In sequential calculi, \emph{non-idempotent intersection types}~\cite{DBLP:conf/lics/BonoD20} offer one fruitful perspective at resource-aware\-ness.
-Because non-idempotency distinguishes between types $\sigma$ and $\sigma \land \sigma$, this class of intersection types can ``count'' different resources and enforce quantitative guarantees.
+In sequential calculi, \emph{non-idempotent intersection types} offer one fruitful perspective at resource-aware\-ness \revt{}{(see, e.g.,~\cite{DBLP:conf/tacs/Gardner94,DBLP:journals/logcom/Kfoury00,DBLP:journals/tcs/KfouryW04,DBLP:conf/icfp/NeergaardM04,BucciarelliKV17})}.
+Because non-idempotency amounts to distinguish between types $\sigma$ and $\sigma \land \sigma$, this class of intersection types can ``count'' different resources and enforce quantitative guarantees.
 In concurrent calculi, resource-awareness has been much studied using \emph{linear types}.
-Linearity ensures that process actions occur exactly once, which is key to enforce protocol correctness.
-To our knowledge, connections between calculi adopting these two distinct views of resource-awareness via types are still to be established.
+Linearity ensures that process actions occur exactly once, which is key to enforce protocol correctness. \revd{B3}{In particular, \emph{session types}~\cite{DBLP:conf/concur/Honda93,DBLP:conf/esop/HondaVK98} specify the protocols that channels must respect; this typing discipline exploits linearity to ensure absence of communication errors and stuck processes.} To our knowledge, connections between calculi adopting these two distinct views of resource-awareness via types are still to be established.
 We aim to develop such connections by relating models of sequential and concurrent computation.